 - Extended courses – a six-year course with teaching spread out over the entire six years, which means you’ll be taught the basics alongside the more advanced material.

 - Standalone Foundation Courses – shorter courses taught over one to three years to give you a foundation in science and boost your Med School application.
 Graduating from some of these allow you to

-Which Medical Schools Offer Foundation Courses?
+Which Medical Schools Offer Medicine With Foundation Year Courses?

 Is A Foundation Course Right For Me?